rich-hart/presentation_notes/pres.md

 ## ReadMe Driven Development *

-A ReadMe file is to ReadMe Driven Developement as a unit test is to test driven developement
+A ReadMe file is to ReadMe Driven Development as a unit test is to test driven development

 Write your Readme first while you're still excited about the project.